 What is the best style for a Harvard CV?

 The preferred style for a Harvard CV usually involves a clear and professional format that aligns with standard academic conventions.
-It should be well-organised, with distinct sections such as Education, Research Experience, Publications, Professional Experience, Skills, and Honours/Awards.
+It should be well-organised, with sections such as Education, Research Experience, Publications, Professional Experience, Skills, and Honours/Awards.
 Utilise a readable font like Times New Roman or Arial, and maintain consistent formatting throughout the document.
 Bullet points can enhance readability, and succinct, descriptive language is recommended to showcase achievements and qualifications effectively.

 What are the top verbs to use in a Harvard CV?